mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

 .. note:: You may have seen script using evaluation brackets to set a value to a dynamic variable, they are not required.

-Let’s take a look at an example:
+Let's take a look at an example:

 .. code:: text